Racism against African Americans: Domestic slave trade

 Ashley's Sack, a cloth that recounts a slave sale separating a mother and her daughter.
 The sack belonged to a nine-year-old girl, Ashley.
 It was a parting gift from her mother, Rose, after Ashley had been sold.
 Rose filled the sack with a dress, braid of her hair, pecans, and "my love always".

 The importation of slaves into the United States was outlawed by federal law from 1808, but smuggling continued, the last known ship to bring enslaved Africans to the United States being the Clotilda in 1859 or 1860.
 The domestic trade in human beings continued to be a major economic activity.
 Maryland and Virginia, for example, would export surplus slaves to the south.
 (See Franklin and Armfield Office.)
-Enslaved family members could be split up (ie., sold off) never to see or hear of each other again.
+Enslaved family members could be split up (i.e., sold off) never to see or hear of each other again.
 Between 1830 and 1840, nearly 250,000 slaves were taken across state lines.
 In the 1850s, more than 193,000 were transported, and historians estimate nearly one million in total were traded.

 The historian Ira Berlin called this forced migration of slaves the "Second Middle Passage", because it reproduced many of the same horrors as the Middle Passage (the name given to the transportation of slaves from Africa to North America).
 These sales of slaves broke up many families, with Berlin writing that whether slaves were directly uprooted or lived in fear that they or their families would be involuntarily moved, "the massive deportation traumatized black people".
 Individuals lost their connection to families and clans.
 Added to the earlier colonists combining slaves from different tribes, many ethnic Africans lost their knowledge of varying tribal origins in Africa.
 Most were descended from families who had been in the U.S. for many generations.